Drivers wanted: Record demand at Uber as vaccinations rise

 In another perk, Uber has partnered with Walgreens to make it easier for drivers to get vaccinated.

-Hesitancy to drive professionally, however, may still be considered to risky by some.
+Driving professionally, however, may still be considered too risky by some.
 Last month, a woman was arrested on suspicion of pepper-spraying an Uber driver in San Francisco who was coughed at and insulted after he demanded a passenger wear a mask.

 Shares of Uber Technologies Inc. rose nearly 5% to $60.40 Monday.